Long-Stay Visa Options in Laos for Foreigners: Which Route Actually Fits You

 Do I need to leave Laos every year to renew?

-Usually not for the sponsored LA-B2 route.
-Practitioner sources report that the one-time border exit normally applies only to the initial LA-B2 application, while annual renewals are generally handled by the sponsor without a border exit.
+Not for the sponsored LA-B2 in most cases.
+Practitioner sources report that the one-time border exit applies only to the initial application.
+Annual renewals are handled by the sponsor without a border run.
 Confirm the current process with your sponsor before relying on it.

 Q